Karolina Wydra

-Early life and education
+Early life

-Wydra was born in Opole, Poland with a rare left eye coloboma birth defect in which the iris of the eye does not grow closed during gestation.

-Her mother and father were teachers of mathematics and art, respectively.
-In 1992, she and her family emigrated to Orange County, California, where her parents set up a cleaning business.
+Karolina Wydra was born in Opole (then part of the Polish People's Republic) on March 5, 1981.
+Her mother taught mathematics and her father taught art.
+She was born with coloboma, a rare condition in which the iris of the eye does not grow closed during gestation.
+She has an older brother who later became an accountant in London.
+In 1992, she and her family emigrated to the U.S. and settled in Orange County, California, where her parents set up a cleaning business.
 Her parents separated in 2012, and her mother subsequently moved back to Poland.

 Career

 In October 1997, Wydra won the Elite Lee Jeans Model Look Contest, which was hosted by Roshumba Williams and Dorian Gregory.
 She has since appeared in print advertisements for brands such as Armani Exchange, Levi's Red, Calvin Klein, Smashbox Cosmetics, Dooney & Bourke, Charles David, Urban Decay, John Frieda, and Kenneth Cole.
 Wydra has also appeared as a model on the cover of the German Elle magazine and Oyster magazine.

 In 2006, Wydra starred in a Nespresso commercial with George Clooney.
 In 2008, she co-starred in the comedy-drama film Be Kind Rewind, directed by Michel Gondry, and the sports drama film Sugar, directed by Anna Boden and Ryan Fleck.
 She then co-starred in the 2011 romantic comedy film Crazy, Stupid, Love as Jordyn.
 From 2011 to 2012, she appeared on the seventh and eighth seasons of the Fox medical drama series House, playing the role of Dominika Petrova, an immigrant who marries House in order to obtain a green card.
 Wydra then had a starring role in the 2012 fantasy thriller After, alongside Steven Strait.
 The following year, she had a lead role as Katya Petrovna in the science fiction film Europa Report.
 In March 2013, she was cast in the pilot of NBC's remake of the British drama series Bad Girls.